girder/django-large-image/README.md

 ### Customization

-The `LargeImageView` is modularly designed and able to be subclassed for your project's needs.
-While the provided `LargeImageView` handles `FileFeild`-interfaces, you can easily extend it to handle any mechanism of data storage.
+The `LargeImageViewMixin` is modularly designed and able to be subclassed for your project's needs.
+While the provided `LargeImageViewMixin` handles `FileFeild`-interfaces, you can easily extend it to handle any mechanism of data storage.